About

 Ray Levy is an educator from the coast of North Carolina.

 As a math modeler, I solve problems using tools from mathematics, statistics and computer science combined with methods from the context of the problem.
 Most of this work is highly interdisciplinary, which makes it interesting!
-My goal is to empower people to use mathematical modeling and data science tools and improve our world.
+My goal is to empower people to use mathematical modeling, data science tools and AI to improve our world.

 Schooling